 (formerly The MLK Soup Kitchen; now also in Cape Coral)

-CCMI‘s Everyday Cafés provide a noon-time meal six days a week to men, women, and children in a traditional soup kitchen setting, and nutritious packaged meals and beverages for the homebound hungry.
+CCMI‘s Everyday Cafés provide a noon-time meal six days a week to men, women, and children in a relaxed and comfortable setting, and nutritious packaged meals and beverages for the homebound hungry.
 Customer Choice Marketplaces (formerly “Food Pantries”) provide emergency groceries to families in need.
 The Cafés’ noontime meals provide a stable, dignified and healthy way for the homeless to receive a nutritious meal.
 In an effort to work toward ending homlessness rather than just managing it, CCMI now assesses the Everyday Café and Customer Choice Marketplace clients in an effort to make a change in their lives with the coordination of other services.
 Their hope is that within 10 years the number of homeless in Lee County will be on the decline.
 Email Jen Larsen.

 Ed & Annie Ravish

-Harlem Heights School for Success
+The Heights’ School for Success